snailcreature/amor/README.md

 ./setup
 ```

 This will create the standalone executable version of amor.
-Add the path
+Add the paths
-to your system PATH to be able to run it from anywhere on your system.
+provided by the setup script to your system PATH to be able to run it from
+anywhere on your system.

 ## Usage